AlexFanw/CoCHPL/README.md

 # CoCHPL

-🎉**Chain-of-Choice Hierarchical Policy Learning for Conversational Recommendation** has been accepted by DASFAA 2024.
+🚀 The implementation of **Chain-of-Choice Hierarchical Policy Learning for Conversational Recommendation** (DASFAA 2024).

 ## 1. Training